iv4xr-project/iv4xr-se-plugin/README.md

 ## How to run the game with this plugin

 1. Obtain the binary release of Space Engineers (buy it on Steam or get a key).
 Install the game.
+2. Obtain the binary release of the plugin.
+Look for [releases](https://github.com/iv4xr-project/iv4xr-se-plugin/releases) in this repository and for Assets of the chosen release.
+Download the two DLL libraries.
+3. IMPORTANT: Make sure Windows is OK to run the libraries.
+Windows 10 blocks "randomly" downloaded libraries.
+To unblock them, right-click each of them and open file properties.
+Look for Security section on the bottom part of the General tab.
+You might see a message: "*This file came from another computer and might be blocked...*".
+If so, check the `Unblock` checkbox.
+   (If you skip this step, the game will probably crash with a message: `System.NotSupportedException`: *An attempt was made to load an assembly from a network location...*)
-2. Put the plugin libraries into the folder with the game binaries.
+4. Put the plugin libraries into the folder with the game binaries.
 A common location is `C:\Program Files (x86)\Steam\steamapps\common\SpaceEngineers\Bin64`.
-It's recommended to create a subfolder there (such as `iv4xr-debug`) and put the libraries inside the subfolder.
-(Alternatively, it can be a symbolic link to the build folder of the plugin project.)
+   Tip: It's you can put the libraries into a subfolder (such as `ivxr-debug`).
+Or, it can be a symbolic link to the build folder of the plugin project.
+In that case, you must prefix the name of each library with `ivxr-debug\` in the following step.
-3. Right-click on the game title in the Steam library list and open its properties window.
+5. Right-click on the game title in the Steam library list and open its properties window.
 Click on the **Set launch options...** button.
 Add the option `-plugin` and list the libraries.
-The result should be something like this: `-plugin "iv4xr-debug\Ivxr.PlugIndependentLib.dll" "iv4xr-debug\Ivxr.SePlugin.dll"`.
+The result should be something like this: `-plugin Ivxr.PlugIndependentLib.dll Ivxr.SePlugin.dll`.
-4. Run the game.
+6. Run the game.
+(If the game crashes, make sure you've seen step 3.)
-5. Start a scenario.
+7. Start a scenario.
 (It's necessary to do it manually for now.
 Should be done automatically by the testing framework in the future.)
-6. If the plugin works correctly, a TCP/IP server is listening for JSON-based commands on a fixed port number.
-(The current development version uses port number 9678.)
+8. If the plugin works correctly, a TCP/IP server is listening for JSON-based commands on a fixed port number.
+(The current development version uses the port number 9678.)
    Another sign of life is a log file present in user's app data folder such as: `C:\Users\<username>\AppData\Roaming\SpaceEngineers\ivxr-plugin.log`

 ## API